Time: 10:30-11:45, Mondays and Wednesdays Location: Online, using Zoom - the meeting link will be distributed later.

 - details of what you have contributed to the project

 The final presentation dates for teams have been announced in the schedule section.
-Each team will have 20 minutes.
+Each team will have up to 15 minutes.
 If your team is scheduled on the early date, you can just report the progress up to that point, with a clear plan for the remaining work.

 Form your teams by 6th April - write down the member names in the Google Sheet document (link will be available from the Slack workspace).